What is an abscessed tooth?

 - Red, swollen gums.

 - A fever.

 - A red, swollen bump in your mouth.
 It may have blood or pus oozing from it.

 - A tooth that is very tender or sore to the touch.

 Over time as the infection spreads, the bone in your jaw may start to dissolve.
 When this happens, you may feel less pain, but the infection will still be there.
 If you lose too much bone, your tooth will become loose and may have to be removed.

 An abscessed tooth needs treatment right away.
+You and your dentist will decide what's right for you.
 Your dentist may:

 - Give you antibiotics to kill the bacteria causing the infection.

 - Make a hole in the tooth to drain the infection and relieve the pain.